Which Plant-Based Foods Have the Probiotics?

 When you eat lots of probiotics or take probiotic supplements, your digestive system can break down food effectively.

-You’ll also enjoy improved immune function and protection against bad bacteria that might try to spread in your digestive system.
+You’ll also enjoy the improved immune function and protection against bad bacteria that might try to spread in your digestive system.

 Sauerkraut is a delicious probiotic food made with fermented cabbage.
 Sauerkraut is one of the oldest fermented foods in the world and is popularly enjoyed as a condiment in the United States.